-The Quest Summer Fellowship Program (QSFP) provides experiences in which Quest students take the lead on intellectually substantive projects that require creative and original thought.
-Fellows are supported by Host Faculty members whom they choose during the application process.
+The Quest Summer Fellows Program (QSFP) provides experiences in which Quest students take the lead on intellectually substantive projects that require creative and original thought.
+Fellows are supported by a Host Faculty member.

 Here’s info about the 2019-2020 Student Project Grant program.
 For more details, you can reach out to the Research, Scholarship, and Creative Works (RSCW) Committee.